trento-project/playground/README.md

 - get a local copy of the fake facts configuration
 - start containers

+> Note that `start` keeps the terminal busy, so that when hitting `CTRL+C` the containers are shut down.
+>
+> Open other terminal to run further commands.

-Hang tight and wait a good 5 minutes for everything to be ready...
+Hang tight and wait until everything is ready...

 When ready browse to http://localhost:4000 and log in with the following credentials: user `admin`, password `adminpassword`